Experienced Bankruptcy Attorneys in Greensboro, NC

 Chapter 7 bankruptcy and other types of bankruptcy

-Perhaps the most popular of bankruptcy types in Greensboro and just about everywhere else, filing for Chapter 7 bankruptcy means, in short, that you will have to liquidate assets, though you may be able to claim exemptions in order to retain a group of assets.
+Perhaps the most popular of bankruptcy types in Greensboro and just about everywhere else is Chapter 7, also called the liquidation bankruptcy.
+Filing for this chapter means, in short, that you will have to liquidate assets, though you may be able to claim exemptions in order to retain a group of assets.
 A Chapter 7 bankruptcy listing remains on a credit report for ten years, after which it can be removed.
 Our Chapter 7 bankruptcy lawyers are experienced in helping our clients remove debt through Chapter 7 bankruptcy, and, as filing for Chapter 7 bankruptcy can have some effect on applying for credit later on, we also have the tools to help our clients find alternative options to applying for credit if the need presents itself down the road.
 Additionally, enlisting the help of an experienced Chapter 7 lawyer can ensure you qualify for all of the debt relief you deserve.

 Another common bankruptcy type is Chapter 13 bankruptcy.
 Somewhat different than Chapter 7 bankruptcy, Chapter 13 bankruptcy requires the filer to pay back some of the debts owed through an approved debt repayment plan.
 The positive for paying debts back under a Chapter 13 bankruptcy filing is the fact that the bankruptcy listing only stays on the filer’s credit report or seven years- three years less than in the case with Chapter 7 bankruptcy.